Linuxfabrik/lfops/roles/graylog_server/README.md

 # Ansible Role linuxfabrik.lfops.graylog_server

 This role installs and configures a [Graylog](https://www.graylog.org) server.
 Currently supported versions: `4.0`, `4.1`, `4.2` and `4.3`.
+You can choose between `opensearch` (default) and `elasticsearch` as searchengine.
+If you choose to use `opensearch`, Graylog Server 4.3 is required!

 Runs on